tensorflow/tensorflow/tensorflow/contrib/go/g3doc/tensor.md

 func (t *Tensor) Bool() (res []bool, err error)
 ```

-Bool returns the content of the tensor as a slice of bool if the tensor type
+Bool returns the Tensor content as boolean slice if the tensor type matches, if
-matches, if not returns a ErrInvalidTensorType error.
+not returns a ErrInvalidTensorType error.
 The datatypes are:

   - DTBool